wirtes/alcast-artwork/README.md

 - Trailing inline hashtag blocks at the end of the last content line are removed.
 - Earlier hashtags that are part of the main sentence are preserved when possible.

-## Interaction Behavior

-Hover behavior works like this:

-- A cover must be hovered for 1 full second before the overlay appears.
-- A click or tap on the cover also triggers the overlay
-- The overlay appears near the mouse position.
-- The hovered tile gets a brief jiggle when the overlay appears.
-- The overlay disappears after 5 seconds or as soon as the mouse moves.
-- If the wall redraws and the same hovered item is still present, the hover will be preserved across the redraw.

 ## Visual Behavior